sivafx/sivafx/README.md

   - **Frameworks**: ASP.NET Core, Entity Framework
   - **Build Tools**: MSBuild, NuGet
   - **IDEs**: Visual Studio, Rider
+- **Projects**:
+  1. **E-Learning Platform**: A comprehensive system for online learning with course management and user authentication.
+  2. **Expense Management System**: A web app to manage personal or business expenses with analytics features.
+  3. **Inventory Management Tool**: A .NET-based solution for tracking inventory and generating reports.
+  4. **Customer Support Portal**: A system for managing support tickets and customer queries.
+  5. **Healthcare Portal**: A portal for patients to book appointments and view medical records.

 ### 6. **AWS Cloud** ☁️
 - **Services**: EC2, S3, RDS, Lambda, CloudFormation